 Premium Audit Survival Guide

-What it helps with: what to track during the year, what documents matter, and how to reduce surprise bills at audit time.
+What to track during the year, which documents matter, and how to reduce surprise bills at audit time.

 Additional Insured Wording Examples

-What it helps with: examples of common wording patterns, plus what to verify in the contract packet.
-This is educational and should be confirmed with the GC or owner requirements.
+Examples of common wording patterns, plus what to verify in the contract packet.
+This is educational and should be confirmed against the GC or owner requirements.

 Contractor Class Codes Explained